chef-boneyard/chef-web-docs-2016/includes_knife/includes_knife_client_edit.rst

 This argument does not have any argument-specific options.

-For example, to edit a client with the name "exampleorg-validator", enter:
+For example, to edit a client with the name "exampleorg", enter:

 .. code-block:: bash

-   $ knife client edit exampleorg-validator
+   $ knife client edit exampleorg